 - Overscheduling or insufficient break periods

-- Unsafe, hazardous or cluttered working conditions
+- Unsafe, hazardous, or cluttered working conditions

 - Faulty fire alarm or warning systems

 The Jones Act (Merchant Marine Act) provides those who qualify as “seamen” with the right to claim full financial compensation for on-the-job injury or death in cases of employer or owner negligence.
-In legal terms, a seaman is one who works on ships either at sea or port of one maritime owner for more than 30% of their time, including masters, officers, crew members and captains.
+In legal terms, a seaman is one who works on ships either at sea or port of one maritime owner for more than 30% of their time, including masters, officers, crew members, and captains.

-Longshore Act and Harbor Workers Compensation (LHWCA)
+Longshore Act & Harbor Workers Compensation (LHWCA)

 Injured maritime workers who don’t qualify as a Jones Act “seaman” may file a claim for full financial compensation under the federal Longshore Act and Harbor Workers Compensation Act.
-The LHWCA covers offshore oil rig workers, gas platform workers, harbor workers and other dry land maritime workers involved in loading, unloading, building or repairing maritime vessels.
+The LHWCA covers offshore oil rig workers, gas platform workers, harbor workers, and other dry land maritime workers involved in loading, unloading, building, or repairing maritime vessels.

 Outer Continental Shelf Lands Act (OCSLA)

-Those seamen injured while working in the Outer Continental Shelf in U.S. jurisdiction, including anyone injured while working on a fixed platform, can file a lawsuit for financial compensation for their offshore injuries under the OCSLA.
+Seamen injured while working in the Outer Continental Shelf in U.S. jurisdiction, including anyone injured while working on a fixed platform, can file a lawsuit for financial compensation for their offshore injuries under the OCSLA.